01 of 24

 One of the Many Storerooms in the Chinese Counterfeiting Factory

 This room is more cluttered and messy than some of the other presumably "showroom" photos, although this might be a showroom area, too.
-But really, storeroom or showroom, whatever you choose to call it, it's just as filthy when it is loaded with fake coins, antique art objects, and antiquities, all meant for Western collectors' markets.Continue to 17 of 24 below.
+But really, the storeroom or showroom is just as filthy when it is loaded with fake coins, antique art objects, and antiquities, all meant for Western collectors' markets.Continue to 17 of 24 below.

 17 of 24